 - 61. Defendants ALLERGAN INC. and ALLERGAN USA INC. are Delaware corporations with headquarters in Madison, New Jersey.
 ALLERGAN INC. and ALLERGAN USA INC. (ALLERGAN INC. and ALLERGAN USA INC., collectively are referred to herein as "Allergan.")
 Prior to that, WATSON PHARMACEUTICALS, INC., acquired ACTAVIS, INC. in October 2012; the combined company changed its name to ACTAVIS, INC. SUBSEQUENTLY, ACTAVIS, INC. acquired ALLERGAN and changed the parent company to ALLERGAN. - 62.
 Defendant WATSON LABORATORIES, INC. is, and was at all times relevant herein, a Nevada corporation with its principal place of business in Corona, California, and is a wholly owned subsidiary of Allergan PLC, the parent company of Defendants ALLERGAN INC. and ALLERGAN USA INC., (f/k/a ACTAVIS, INC., f/k/a WATSON PHARMACEUTICALS, INC.).
-At all times relevant herein, Watson Laboratories, Inc. takes and took advantage of the legislative, regulatory and tax schemes of the State of Nevada to own, maintain and defend drug patents.
+At all times relevant herein, Watson Laboratorics, Inc. takes and took advantage of the legislative, regulatory and tax schemes of the State of Nevada to own, maintain and defend drug patents.
 ACTAVIS PHARMA, INC. (f/k/a ACTAVIS, INC.), is a Delaware corporation with its principal place of business in New Jersey, and was formerly known as WATSON PHARMA, INC. ACTAVIS LLC is a Delaware limited liability company with its principal place of business in Parsippany, New Jersey. - 63.
-Defendant INSYS THERAPEUTICS, INC., is, and was at all times relevant herein, a Delaware corporation with its principal place of business located in Chandler, Arizona.
-At all times relevant herein, Defendant INSYS THERAPEUTICS, INC. was in the business of designing, testing, manufacturing, labeling, advertising, promoting, marketing, selling and/or distributing Subsys, a transmucosal immediate-release formulation of fentanyl, packed in a single-dose spray device intended for oral sublingual administration, and has done so to and within in the State of Nevada.
-At all times relevant herein, INSYS THERAPEUTICS, INC.
+MALLINCKRODT LLC is a Delaware corporation with its principal place of business in Hazelwood, Missouri.
+MALLINCKRODT operates in the United States under the name Mallinckrodt Pharmaceuticals, with its United States headquarters are located in Hazelwood, Missouri.
+At all times relevant herein, Defendant MALLINCKRODT was in the business of designing, testing, manufacturing, labeling, advertising, promoting, marketing,

+25 27 28 selling, and/or distributing opioid products known as Exalgo, Roxicodone, and Xartemis XR, and has done so to and within the State of Nevada.